miyako/4d-plugin-archive/README.md

 By contrast, the preprocessing could be relatively slow for `archive read`.
 The command will add up the `archive_entry_size` of each item in the archive.
 Expanding a 7-zip format should be quite fast.

+The total size for read vs write may not match exactly, as they are each calculated using different metrics.
+The purpose of these values is to measure progress.

 #### Technology

 [libarchive](https://www.libarchive.org)